echogarden-project/echogarden/docs/Tasklist.md

 ### Segmentation
 * Split long words
 * See if it's possible to reliably use eSpeak as a segmentation engine
-* Path to `kuromoji` dictionaries can be found more reliably than current

 ### Subtitles
 * If a subtitle is too short and at the end of the audio, try to extend it back if possible (for example, if the previous subtitle is already extended, take back from it)